Umpqua National Forest

 History of the Area

-The Umpqua National Forest is on the traditional homelands of the Yoncalla Kalapuyans, the Southern Molalla, the Upper Umpqua, and the Cow Creek Umpqua who have carried out their life-sustaining practices in the Umpqua Basin since time immemorial.
+The Umpqua National Forest is on the traditional homelands of the Yoncalla Kalapuyans, the Southern Molalla, and the Upper Umpqua who have carried out their life-sustaining practices in the Umpqua Basin since time immemorial.
 These Indigenous peoples are now part of three federally recognized tribes: The Cow Creek Band of Umpqua Tribe of Indians, The Confederated Tribes of Grand Ronde, and the Confederated Tribes of Siletz Indians.

 In the 1850s, Euro-Americans came to the area to mine for gold and take advantage of the Donation Land Claims Act.
 To make way for the white settlers, the U.S. Government forcibly removed Native Americans from their homelands and placed them on reservations.
 White settlers attacked those who refused to leave their homelands.
 Despite this history, many Cow Creek tribal members still live in the Umpqua Basin today.
 Learn more about the story of the Cow Creek Tribe at their website, and read a detailed account of Umpqua Basin Tribal History at NDNHistory Research.